 Unlike most EU traineeships, UN internships are not remunerated and interns are responsible for their own visas, travel and medical insurance.
 However, the experience gained as a trainee can be very valuable, particularly for those considering entering the world of diplomacy and public policy.

-The internships are designed to give you a first-hand impression of the day-to-day working environment of the UN, providing an opportunity to work closely with UN professionals and senior management, participate in meetings and high level conferences, and contribute to analytical work as well as organizational policy of the UN.
+The internships are designed to give you a first-hand impression of the day-to-day working environment of the UN, providing an opportunity to work closely with UN professionals and senior management, participate in meetings and high-level conferences, and contribute to analytical work as well as the organizational policy of the UN.

 To be eligible, you must either be enrolled in the final year of a Bachelors, Masters or PhD programme or have graduated from such a programme in the past twelve months and have good communication skills.

 Volunteer Programme Every year, around 8,000 graduates from 160 different nationalities take part in the UN’s Volunteer Programme.
 UN Volunteers typically work for six month periods at a UN mission or agency, promoting peace, responding to disasters, empowering communities and helping to build sustainable livelihoods and lasting development.